-Customize Sermon Archive Template #
+Customize Archive & Single Sermon Template #

 Introduction

 Today we are going to show you how to customize the sermon archive template using the built-in hooks available in Advanced Sermons.
-For this documentation we are going to show you have to include an Elementor Template, WP Bakery, and Shortcodes.
+For this documentation we are going to show you how to include an Elementor Template, WP Bakery, and Shortcodes.
 These are just a few examples, with hooks you can customize Advanced Sermons to meet your needs.

 Hooks